webchills/zencart-english-prevent-gift-and-physical/README.md

 If the weight of the goods in the cart is greater than 0, it will be checked if there is a gift certificate.
 If yes, the checkout will be prevented.
 A corresponding note appears in the shopping cart.

+Just make sure that all your normal physical goods have a weight greater than 0.